 Who is a Licensed Commercial Pilot?

 In general, commercial pilots are responsible for controlling an aircraft.
 In addition to scheduled flights, charter flights, emergency aircraft, rescue operations, and crop dusters can also be flown by them.
-The tasks of a incensed commercial pilot include making sure the balanced weight distribution of the aircraft, communication with air traffic control, the operation and control of aircraft, monitoring indicators, aircraft navigation, and, if necessary, carrying out emergency measures.
+The tasks of a licensed commercial pilot include making sure of the balanced weight distribution of the aircraft, communicating with air traffic control, operating and controlling aircraft, monitoring indicators, aircraft navigation, and, if necessary, carrying out emergency measures.

 What is the cost of training as a commercial pilot?

-In 2017, commercial pilot training cost is between £ 40,000 and £ 120,000.
-The cost of the commercial pilot training depends on the flight school you are training in and the type of training you are doing.
-Most airlines currently charge the student the cost of the training.
+Currently, commercial pilot training costs between £50,000 and £100,000.
+The cost of commercial pilot training depends on the flight school you are training and the type of training you are receiving.

-A full-time commercial flight course (referred to as an integrated course) at a European flight school costs in excess of £ 80,000 to around £ 120,000.
+A full-time commercial flight course (referred to as an integrated course) at a European flight school costs over £80,000 to around £120,000.

-Commercial pilot training cost vary across countries of the world. it is important that you find out about the training cost for commercial pilots in your own locality.
+Commercial pilot training costs vary across countries of the world. it is important that you find out about the training cost for commercial pilots in your own locality.

 Commercial pilot training ( How to become a commercial pilot)

-If you’re interested to become a commercial pilot, don’t be intimidated by flight pilot training ideas.
+If you’re interested in becoming a commercial pilot, don’t be intimidated by flight pilot training ideas.
 Commercial pilot training is generally not done with a jet, although it is possible.
-In fact, many people obtain the commercial pilot license on the same aircraft that they used to complete their private pilot certificate in a small four-seat aircraft.
-The main difference is that students must earn 10 flight hours in a high-performance aircraft for the commercial certificate or license.
+Many people obtain the commercial pilot license on the same aircraft that they used to complete their private pilot certificate in a small four-seat aircraft.
+The main difference is that students must earn 10 flight hours in a high-performance aircraft for a commercial certificate or license.
 Some therefore opt for the entire training in a high-performance aircraft.

 Integrated Flight Training

 Integrated flight training refers to a commercial full-time flight training course where all training is offered by the same special flight training organization.
 Students who complete integrated flight training can complete the course with fewer flight hours than necessary if they complete it via the modular route.
-An integrated full-time course usually lasts between 14 and 18 months, but depends on the climate and the satisfactory progress of the students in each phase.
+An integrated full-time course usually lasts between 14 to 18 months depending on the climate and the satisfactory progress of the students in each phase.

 Integrated Training Advantages:

-• Many airlines have traditionally preferred students who are trained in the integrated training courses.
+- Many airlines have traditionally preferred students who are trained in integrated training courses.

 Modular Flight Training